d8chang/maca-screener-dchang/README.md

 #### Notes:
-Solution (this exercise) took about 13 hours to build Investigating association/indicators, not necessarily causation (correlation does not mean causation)
+- Solution (this exercise) took about 13 hours to build
+- Investigating association/indicators, not necessarily causation (correlation does not mean causation)
+- Future work could be investigating confounding variables
+- Assume little multicollinearity